Super Teacher

 young,

-black, in a world that was not ready.
+Black, in a world that wasn’t ready.

-As a bIack boy I had seen:
+As a Black boy, I had seen:

-black anger, black blood, black loss,
+Steady, black anger, black blood, black loss—

-I spent my days on the playground running,
+So I spent my days on the playground running,

 running from reality—